rysiek21/job-items/README.md

-# job-items
+# About job-items:
-Fivem lua script which adds menu for job items
+Job Items Menu script for ESX V1 Final - Made by rysiek21